ACCUPLACER Practice Test

 10. Geometry Concepts for Algebra 1: 1-2 Questions

-Math: Advanced Algebra and Functions Placement Test
+Math: Advanced Algebra and Functions (20 Questions)

 The advanced algebra and functions placement test is multiple-choice and has the following question distribution: